carriercomm/Neophytos/README.md

 make the decision on how to protect your data, because I am unable to provide assurance that the algorithm, implementation, and way in which you use it will ultimately be secure enough for your needs not only today but in years to come.

+Another alternative and possibly stronger plugin to use is the aesctrmulti.
+This essentially takes a file as input and divides the file into 256-bit keys.
+It will not pad a key.
+So if you have a file with 255 bits you will get one key and have the equivilent to the AESCTR

 ##### I need something that is not likely to be broken in my life time...
 _This section talks about using AES-CTR-1024 which is not supported at this time.
 The AES-CTR-256 is